imsempala/3D-Models/Chip Clip/README.md

-It's the first iteration of a really big chip clip.
-My 3D print failed though.

-Things to change:
-Reduce Thickness.
-Way too thick for chip bags.
+# Chip Clip Journey

+The following is the first version of a chip clip design.
+The print was designed to be print in place without any supports.
+Although my 3D print failed, I could tell overall size and thickness of the component was too large.
+The print would take too long and the excess material is unnecessary to maintain functionality.